Scarlatti (crater)

 Scarlatti is a pit-floored crater on Mercury, which was discovered in 1974 by the Mariner 10 spacecraft.
 It has a prominent peak ring, and it is one of 110 peak ring basins on Mercury.
 The crater floor is covered by the smooth plains material.

-The crater displays an arcuate collapse feature (central pit) along the northeastern peak ring.
+The crater displays an arcuate collapse feature along the northeastern peak ring.
 The size of the pit, which was first noticed in MESSENGER images obtained in January 2008, is 38 × 12 km.
 Such a feature may have resulted from collapse of a magma chamber underlying the central peak ring complex of the crater.
 The collapse feature is an analog of Earth's volcanic calderas.
+The irregular depression may also be evidence of explosive volcanism.

 Scarlatti is thought to have the same age as the Caloris basin.

 Hollows

 A cluster of hollows are present along the southwestern peak ring.